 “Now is a time of difficult changes for each person in the Sweet Briar College community, and our hearts go out to you,” Dr. Garren said.
 “We know you love the college where you chose to begin your studies, and no other college will ever be quite the same.
 However, we hope the experience we offer you will honor the legacy of Sweet Briar College.”

 Sweet Briar College students and their parents with questions about the teach-out agreement may contact the LC admissions office at 434-544-8300.
-Representatives of Lynchburg College will visit the Sweet Briar campus on Monday, March 16, from 9 a.m. to 5 p.m. to meet with students and answer questions.
+Representatives of University of Lynchburg will visit the Sweet Briar campus on Monday, March 16, from 9 a.m. to 5 p.m. to meet with students and answer questions.
 Sweet Briar students also are invited to visit the LC campus for personal tours.